w3f/polkadot-spec/README.md

 To build the pdf version of the spec, just run `bundle exec make pdf`, which will create a `polkadot-spec.pdf` in the same folder.

+To export the Kaitai Struct definitions contained in the spec, just run `bundle exec make kaitai`, which will create the `.ksy` file(s) in the same folder.

 We also provide full nix flake integration, e.g. you can run `nix build github:w3f/polkadot-spec` to build the latest html release.

+## Test

+To test some of the machine readable definition in the spec, just run `bundle exec make test`.

+The test requires `curl`, `jq` and `xxd` to download required data via JSON RPC.